 - Anaphylaxis requires a prior exposure to the antigen, ie. there is a sensitisation reaction that occurs on first exposure (which does not result in anaphylaxis), and it is only on subsequent exposure to an allergen, that anaphylaxis occurs.

-- Initial ABC approach – secure airway and obtain IV access.
+- Initial ABC approach – secure the airway and obtain IV access.
 Give 100% oxygen.
-Lower head of bed to restore blood volume.
+Lower the head of the bed to restore blood volume.

 - Consider intubation